I-am-Lavakusha/Kubernetes/README.md

 Docker	Container runtime	docker run hello-world kubectl	Kubernetes CLI	kubectl version --client Minikube	Local Kubernetes cluster	minikube version / minikube start

+Day - 03

+The other day I have installed the minikube and kubectl where this minikube is a local environment to create and manage the clusters.
+And kubectl is where it manages this local environment by communication with the clusters.

+But with this miikube we can just practice kubernetes where it is actually not been used in the real production.
+Also we have other tools like microk8s like minikube Now to manage the create the clusters and manage them in the real world we have platforms Kubernetes, Openshift, Rancher and like EKS, GKE, and AKS which are used in the real production.

+Here also this self managed Kubernetes has been used most of the time until unless there is critical situation  they use managed solutions like EKS.

+There is a popular one which is widely used is kops-Kubernetes operations.
+This will automate the lifecycle of Kubernetes like creating, running, deleting and all the other tasks.
+This kops will reduce the manual way of maintaining or managing the clusters.
+The configurations are stores in s3 bucket which helps in reproducibility and management.

+We need to configure AWS Cli and permissions like EC2 and S3.
+We need to create a S3 bucket to store the state of the cluster.
+Then need  to use the kops to create the cluster by specifying the name region node count.
+After which we will use a real time DNS domain or can be a local domain.
+Finally need to finalize the cluster with the kops commands and then need to aware of the charges.